ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Melodipath/3rd Level/The Band Plays On!.md

 		- Creatures within range of them are afflicted.
 			- They cannot afflict themselves with this.
 		- When they start their turn, they trigger damage.
-		- They have resistance to all damage types.
+		- They take less damage from all damage types.
 		- If they lose affliction, they leave the performance.
 	- You are considered to be performing while channeling this psycast.
 	- If this psycast is cast immediately after it ended, creatures who were performing stay performing.